Send an Email

 -

 Since the Wildcat Agreement in 1996, the land has changed with the introduction of the nesting golden eagle, the elk and cattle herds that often use the space.
-Even so, the original intent of the land is clear in the agreement and was not intended for bringing in a large number of visitors from outside the county.

 Ideas from Concerned Citizens